The Hangover (soundtrack)

 The Hangover (Original Motion Picture Soundtrack) is the soundtrack to the 2009 film The Hangover directed by Todd Phillips, released by New Line Records on June 9, 2009.
-The soundtrack featured 12 songs consisting of music by Kanye West, Danzig, The Donnas, Usher, Phil Collins, The Belle Stars, T.I., Wolfmother and The Dan Band, while the film itself consisted over 20 songs.
+The soundtrack featured 12 songs consisting of music by Kanye West, Danzig, The Donnas, Usher, Phil Collins, The Belle Stars, T.I., Wolfmother and The Dan Band, while the film itself consisted of over 20 songs.
 It featured music from multiple genres, including pop, rock, heavy metal and death metal music owing to Phillips' roots in the rock, punk and subcultural genres.

 Background

 "It's about using music that you like, but more importantly it's about setting a tone for the whole movie.
 What I don't like about what's happening in movies is this kind of indie-rock vibe of these very sentimental indie-rock songs.
 'The Hangover' seems to people that know me like I put my iPod on shuffle.
 It wasn't about showing how cool you are in your taste.
 Some of it is very obvious and fun."